mdonkers/dotfiles/debian_install.md

+## High kworker CPU usage

+After all setup is done, check CPU usage with `top`.
+If `kworker` shows high usage, typically > 70%, something might be wrong with ACPI interrupts.
+To check, execute:

+    grep . -r /sys/firmware/acpi/interrupts/

+If one of the interrupts stands out and has high interrupts, it can be disabled (as root):

+    echo disable > /sys/firmware/acpi/interrupts/gpeXX

+Before and after, check there are no errors using `dmesg`.

+## Misc stuff

 Use `arandr` as graphical interface to `xrandr` to configure the screen resolution.
 A resolution of 1440x900 works for me (1680x1050 if you like small fonts).